loopbackio/loopback.io/pages/en/lb2/Defining-boot-scripts.md

 See [loopback-boot API docs](http://apidocs.strongloop.com/loopback-boot/) for details.

 {% include note.html content="

-If you create your application with the [application generator](/doc/en/lb2/Application-generator.html) , then you don't need to do anything to bootstrap your application--the above code is automatically scaffolded for you!
+If you create your application with the [application generator](pplication-generator.html) , then you don't need to do anything to bootstrap your application--the above code is automatically scaffolded for you!" %}

-" %}

 ### Using boot scripts